Hives & Urticaria

 Hives rashes usually settle down within a few minutes to a few days.
 You can often treat hives yourself.

-Hives can be different sizes and shapes and appear anywhere on the body in both adults and children.
+It can be in one area of the body or spread over a large area.
+It can appear anywhere on the body in both adults and children.

-The rash is often itchy and sometimes feels like it's stinging or burning.
+The rash is usually itchy and sometimes feels like it's stinging or burning.